The PDX-MI standard

 Standardising PDX data acquisition

-A laboratory information management system called “LAS” (Laboratory Assistant Suite) has been developed by EurOPDX Research Infrastructure coordinating partner, University of Torino, Italy, in collaboration with the engineering school of the Politecnico di Torino.
+A laboratory information management system called “LAS” (Laboratory Assistant Suite) has been developed by the Candiolo Cancer Institute, FPO-IRCCS, Italy, in collaboration with the EurOPDX Research Infrastructure coordinating partner, University of Torino, and the engineering school of the Politecnico di Torino.
 LAS is a software dedicated to tracking day-to-day laboratory PDX work, and managing all emerging data.
 It aims at reducing operator-dependent error in data generation, tracking and storage, by minimising manual data entry through the use of an electronic system based on systematic barcoding, and by guiding the users through dedicated SOPs.
 The system also allows for the integration of complex multidimensional PDX data, and is amenable for multiuser/multicentre deployment.

 LAS is being set-up in all 6 nodes of the EurOPDX Research Infrastructure providing Trans-national Access services, in order to harmonise data acquisition and ensure interoperability.
 This will also enable automated, continuous tracking of PDX-related procedures and data across the nodes.